Originally published on April 12, 2021 and has been updated on January 27, 2023.

 Isn’t This Just Anecdotal Evidence?

 While much of what we know about born-alive abortion survivors comes from admissions by abortion providers and accounts from the survivors themselves, multiple peer-reviewed papers have documented that abortion has the potential to result in live births and that these births really do occur.
-One study published in Obstetrics & Gynecology in 2018 reviewed 241 late-term abortions and reported that unless the unborn baby was killed first, more than half the babies were born alive.
+One study published in Obstetrics & Gynecology in 2018 reviewed 241 late-term abortions on unborn babies with abnormalities between 20-24 weeks gestational age and reported that unless the unborn baby was killed first, more than half the babies were born alive.
 A 2005 case report in the Journal of Obstetrics and Gynaecology documented the medical history of a little boy who survived an abortion, and a paper published in the British Journal of Obstetrics and Gynecology in 2005 reviewed 31 cases in a six-year period in which babies died after being born alive during abortions.

 How Often Do Late-Term Abortions Result in Live Births?

 Because of gaps in national and state abortion reporting, and the continued opposition of abortion advocacy groups to more accurate and detailed reporting, relatively little is known about how often survival now occurs after abortion.
 The number is certainly not zero.
 The Charlotte Lozier Institute has engaged in a multi-year effort to obtain abortion data from the 49 jurisdictions that voluntarily provide annual summaries of abortion incidence to the CDC.
 Only eight states have publicly reported or responded to requests for statistics on children marked for abortion who were born alive during abortion procedures (Arizona, Arkansas, Florida, Indiana, Michigan, Minnesota, Oklahoma, and Texas).
-In just four of these eight states (Arizona, Florida, Minnesota, and Texas), 26 children were born alive during attempted abortions in 2019.
-Additionally, Florida reported seven babies born alive in 2020.
+In just four of these eight states (Arizona, Florida, Minnesota, and Texas), 35 children were born alive during attempted abortions in 2020 and 2021.
+Additionally, Florida reported eight babies born alive in 2022.

 Babies who survive abortions are not unique to the United States.
-The Canadian Institute for Health Information (CIHI) has released reports showing that 766 babies were born alive during late-term abortions between 2013 and 2018.
+The Canadian Institute for Health Information (CIHI) has released data to a Canadian researcher showing that at least 1,155 babies were born alive during late-term abortions between FY2014 and FY2021.
 CIHI has confirmed for CLI and other researchers that these babies were born alive during induced abortions.
 In fact, Canadian researchers caution that babies who are born during abortions and then die are increasing Canada’s infant mortality rate.
+With a smaller population, Canada reports far fewer abortions than the United States, so it is likely that even more babies survive abortions in the U.S.

 Don’t State Laws Already Protect Babies Born Alive During Abortions?